Learn more about the Board of Directors here.

 Sophie Rigg is the Development Manager for the Global Partnership for Sustainable Development Data.
 Prior to joining the team, she managed Plan International UK’s program development across the Middle East and South East Asia.
 She has also worked at UNOPS as their Knowledge Manager based in Myanmar and at King’s College London as their Knowledge and Partnerships Manager.
 She has also worked in the private sector at a political advisory public relations firm as a project manager for international government clients.
 She has a Masters in Disasters, Climate Change Adaptation and Development and is bilingual in English and French.
 She is based in London.

-Charu Vijayakumar is the Senior Monitoring, Evaluation, and Learning Manager for the Global Partnership for Sustainable Development Data.
+Charu Vijayakumar is the Associate Director of Impact and Learning for the Global Partnership for Sustainable Development Data.
 She leads on driving a learning culture internally through systems and processes that use evidence to improve impact and externally by contributing to the growing body of knowledge on the value of data for sustainable development.
 She has previously worked in consulting, civil society, and research contexts and holds a MPA from the London School of Economics.
 She is based in Washington, D.C.

 Colleen Wile is the Associate Director for Operations for the Global Partnership for Sustainable Development Data.
 She manages the Global Partnership’s budgeting, compliance, and procurement processes.
 She is based in Washington, D.C. and has previously worked at the Institute of International Education and American Councils for International Education.
 She holds a BA from the University of Notre Dame and an MA from the Elliott School of International Affairs at George Washington University.